hagaibarel/kube-charts/README.md

 For a more robust solution, you should check out the official [nginx-ingress](https://github.com/kubernetes/charts/tree/master/stable/nginx-ingress) chart on the stable chart repository.

+### kafka-manager

+A tool for managing Apache Kafka.

+For more details on kafka-manager itself, please refer to the official [github repo](https://github.com/yahoo/kafka-manager).
+I'm using sheepkiller's docker [image](https://github.com/sheepkiller/kafka-manager-docker), check out the repo for more info.

 ## TODO
 - [ ] Write documentation for each chart
 - [ ] Add notes.txt for each chart to help guide folks after chart installation